kartik-soni1404/Cisco-Project-Mobile-App/README.md

 # Cisco-Project-Mobile-App
-This is a mobile front end created for Cisco Talent Outreach
+This is a mobile front end created by me and my team  for Cisco Talent Outreach